ChrisPenner/ChrisPenner.github.io/site/drafts/performance.md

 ```

 Then GHC is likely to choose to inline the definition wherever it's used.
 In most cases this would be fine,
-maybe even preferrable!
-However in our case, we prefer to keep this tag as a single top-level expression so that we can
+maybe even preferable!
+However in the interpreter we prefer to keep this tag as a single top-level expression so that we can
-allocate the memory for it exactly once, and simply _refer_ to it at each usage site.
+allocate the memory for it exactly once and simply _refer_ to it via a pointer at each usage site.
 If it were inlined it may be allocated once per call site, or even
-within a tight loop, which we certainly want to avoid.
+churn allocations within a tight loop, which we certainly want to avoid.

-In most cases such small allocation is nothing to be concerned about, but inside the core loop of an interpreter we want to avoid
+In most cases such small allocation isn't something you should be worried about, but inside the core loop of an interpreter we want to avoid
 as many allocations as possible.

 Adding a simple `NOINLINE` by the definition will prevent that from happening and give us the assurance that it